 Welcome, my name is Jesse Williams.

-This is where I house my thoughts on topics that interest me including: Startups, Marketing, Technology, Finance & anything else that catches my attention.
-The opinions that you will find in my posts are my own, they are taken directly from my current views on life, which I expect will change as I grow and experience more.
+This is where I house my thoughts on topics that interest me including: Developer Marketing, Open Source, Demand Gen, and anything else that catches my attention.
+The opinions that you will find in my posts are my own, they do not represent the views of my employer (AWS) and are taken directly from my current views on life, which I expect will change as I grow and experience more.
 Life is a journey, you can follow mine or ignore it … trolling is unappreciated.

 All is grace, Jesse